alaudet/raspi-sump/README.md

 # Discord Group 30 day trial

-21-03-2020  - We are currently doing a 30 trial on Discord for Raspi-Sump users.
+21-03-2020  - We are currently doing a 30 day trial on Discord for Raspi-Sump users.
 If you are interested send me an email (alaudet@linuxnorth.org) and I will send you an invite link.

 Discuss and get support from other users.